abinit/abinit/doc/tutorial/eph4zpr.md

     to speed up the calculation.
-    The EPH code will automatically distribute the workload using a predefined distribution scheme (not necessarily the most efficient one in terms of time to solution).
+    The EPH code will automatically distribute the workload using a predefined distribution scheme (not necessarily the most efficient one in terms of parallel efficiency though).
     In the last part of the tutorial, we explain how to specify a particular MPI distribution scheme with [[eph_np_pqbks]].

 Let's now discuss the meaning of the different variables in more details.